-Almost one third of students participate in student employment at ACPHS in some capacity, such as student office assistants, peer tutors, resident assistant, or participating with faculty in grant research.
+Almost one third of students participate in student employment at ACPHS in some capacity.
+This includes positions as student office assistants, peer tutors, resident assistants, or participating with faculty in grant research.

 The employment opportunities on campus are broken down into following categories:

 FWS positions compose the majority of the employment opportunities on campus and encompass all of the off-campus community service positions.
 To be considered for FWS, a student must have filed a valid FAFSA for the current academic year and show financial need.
 Students who have been awarded a FWS grant are notified in their financial aid package.
 Students who have not been awarded a FWS grant, but are interested in finding out if they may be eligible, can contact the Office of Financial Aid for more information or email email@example.com.

 REGULAR STUDENT EMPLOYMENT POSITIONS

 Regular student employment positions are fulfilled by departments on campus with vacancies.
 These positions do not have a financial need component and therefore any student may qualify for hire.
 For consideration, you will need to apply for a position that you are interested in with the hiring entity.